juansgomez87/active-learning/README.md

 ## Note:

 A small change was made for the [Xgboost library](https://github.com/dmlc/xgboost/) in order to retrain the models.
 Xgboost is licenced under an Apache License 2.0.
-If you are running all the files locally, ou can copy the `sklearn.py` file to the `/usr/local/lib/python3.6/site-packages/xgboost` directory where xgboost was installed.
+If you are running all the files locally, you can copy the `sklearn.py` file to the `/usr/local/lib/python3.8/site-packages/xgboost` directory where xgboost was installed.
 If you use the Docker container, the file will be updated automatically.

 Change in xgboost/sklearn.py Line 853: